Hughsin23/scooby-doos/README.md

 ## Description
 This repository contains a JavaScript-based shopping cart project that demonstrates the implementation of a working shopping cart with key features such as dynamic rendering of products, add to cart functionality, and local storage integration.
+We also used a Trello board to keep track of task progress.

 ## Authors:
 __Hugh Sinclair__